 - " Solar installation training with GRID Alternatives.
-Sixteen trainees will get training in how to install rooftop solar PV panels. - " Bus mechanic training with the San Joaquin Regional Transit District (RTD).
-Four trainees will learn how to repair electric buses in a paid, threeyear apprenticeship program.
-Graduates will be then be hired by RTD as full-time employees. - " Gardening/landscaping training for 40 incarcerated individuals.
-Participants will earn credits that expedite their release from prison. - " Youth employment opportunities in the building and construction trades, with the following tracks: - 56 paid positions installing water and energy efficiency measures at residential properties - 36 paid pre-apprenticeships through California's Multi-Craft Core Curriculum (MC3) program - 10 paid externships at different host organizations
+Sixteen trainees will get training in how to install rooftop solar photovoltaic panels. - " Bus mechanic training with the San Joaquin Regional Transit District.
+Four trainees will learn how to repair electric buses in a paid, three-year apprenticeship program.
+Graduates will be then be hired by the District as full-time employees. - " Gardening/landscaping training for incarcerated individuals.
+Participants will earn credits that expedite their release from prison. - " Youth employment opportunities in the building and construction trades, with the following tracks: - Paid positions installing water and energy efficiency measures at residential properties - Paid pre-apprenticeships through California's Multi-craft Core Curriculum program - Paid externships at different host organizations